 Maths is the foundation for understanding the world and through the teaching of Mathematics at St. Jude’s our intent is to ensure that our children know the purpose behind their learning and apply their knowledge to their own everyday lives.
-We value a maths curriculum that is creative and engaging.
-All children will have access to this curriculum, maximising the development of every child’s ability and academic achievement to reach their potential
+We value a maths curriculum that is creative and engaging, making use of high-quality resources to enrich our teaching and learning of maths.
+All children will have access to this curriculum, maximising the development of every child’s ability and academic achievement to reach their potential.

 With an emphasis on vocabulary in mathematics, children use appropriate mathematical talk to communicate and engage in discussions.
 It is important to us to develop confident mathematicians who persevere in their learning and feel safe to take risks as they develop their ability to problem solve, reason, think logically and work systematically.

 Here are St. Jude’s we follow the White Rose resources in order to ensure that our children have full coverage of the Maths National Curriculum, and through the teaching of it we want our children to be able to develop the necessary skills to become ‘deep thinkers’, who are able to make rich connections across the areas of maths and acquire skills that can be recalled quickly and transferred and applied in different contexts in Maths and, where possible, across the whole curriculum.

 All children are catered for within the maths lessons as we ensure that the children are offered the necessary support and challenge for each individual to make progress.
 Children are taught through targeted differentiated groups and mixed ability whole class lessons.
 We ensure that maths is taught in creative and engaging lessons using a wide range of maths manipulatives to aid and support our children in their learning.
 New mathematical concepts are introduced using a ‘Concrete, Pictorial and Abstract’ approach; enabling all children to experience hands on learning and have clear models and images to aid their understanding.